-Mediation is a voluntary process, meaning both separating spies have to agree both to go to mediation and on who the mediator will be.
-At mediation, parties meet with a mediator to try to come to a settlement of some or all of the issues arising from heir separation.
-That meeting can be virtual – over Zoom, or phone or otherwise.
-Sometimes, the separated spouses don’t actually see each other, as the meet with the mediator separately, which can be more appropriate in circumstances where having the parties together will just results in fight, or Owen spouse trying to use threats or other forms of power over the other spouse to force a certain result.
+Mediation is a voluntary process, meaning both separating spies have to agree to go to mediation and on who the mediator will be.
+At mediation, parties meet with a mediator to try to come to a settlement of some or all of the issues arising from their separation.
+That meeting can be virtual – over Zoom, phone or otherwise.
+Sometimes, the separated spouses don’t actually see each other, as they meet with the mediator separately, which can be more appropriate in circumstances where having the parties together will just result in a fight, or Owen’s spouse trying to use threats or other forms of power over the other spouse to force a certain result.
 One of the mediator’s responsibilities is to ensure that one spouse does not use coercive means to get a particular result.

-The role of the mediator is very different form the role of a judge.
+The role of the mediator is very different from the role of a judge.
 The mediator’s job is to facilitate the discussion, perhaps suggest ideas, and assist the parties in negotiating a deal.
 While the mediator can suggest ways to settle matters, the mediator does NOT impose a settlement.
-The mediators comments and suggestions are NOT binding.
+The mediator’s comments and suggestions are NOT binding.
 The parties are always free to say “no” to what the mediator proposes.
-So, if the settlement that everyone is discussing at mediation is worse for one of the parties than that party is certain to get in Court, than that party can walk away.
-In fact, a party can walk away from mediation for any reasons before the parties have reached an agreement.
+So, if the settlement that everyone is discussing at mediation is worse for one of the parties than that party is certain to get in Court, then that party can walk away.
+In fact, a party can walk away from mediation for any reason before the parties have reached an agreement.

-The goal at mediations is for the parties to reach an agreement that contains terms that they all agree on.
+The goal of mediation is for the parties to reach an agreement that contains terms that they all agree on.
 While what a mediator suggests is NOT binding on the parties, the goal of the mediation is for the parties to sign an agreement at the end and that agreement WILL be binding.

 You can get a lot more information about Ontario Family Law issues, including a comprehensive explanation of parenting cases (parenting time and decision making), child support, spousal support, property division, and most other common family law issues by downloading this $9.99 Kindle eBook, Kobo eBook, or iBook for your iPad or iPhone or ordering it from Amazon as a paperback.
 But to understand how the law works precisely in your situation, it is always best to speak to a good Family Law Lawyer.